ollionorg/DataflowTemplates-fork/v1/README_Cloud_BigQuery_to_GCS_TensorFlow_Records.md

 default, the split is 1 or 100% for the training set and 0 or 0% for testing and validation sets.
 When setting the dataset split, the sum of training, testing, and validation needs to add up to 1 or 100% (for example, 0.6+0.2+0.2).
-Dataflow automatically determines the optimal number of shards for each output dataset.
+Dataflow automatically determines the optimal number of mySqlShards for each output dataset.

 :memo: This is a Google-provided template!
 Please